ThomasKaiser/sbc-bench/README.md

 ### Thermal throttling

-This is an attempt to prevent overheating.
+This is an attempt to prevent overheating by reducing consumption with the immediate effect of reduced performance.
 If it has happened of course results are invalid.

 Background: one or more thermal sensors in SoC/CPU are used to determine warning and critical temperatures to then take measures: